danperryy/Python-ODB-Scan-Tool/docs/index.md

 $ pip install obd
 ```

-If you are using a bluetooth adapter, you will need to install the following packages:
+If you are using a bluetooth adapter on Debian-based linux, you will need to install the following packages:

 ```shell
 $ sudo apt-get install bluetooth bluez-utils blueman